anjalimhase24/html-github-group-project-Cow-care-hub/README.md

 This project is designed especially for college students to learn HTML while spreading awareness about animal welfare and sustainable farming 🌱.

-🎯 Objectives
+ Objectives

-🐄 Promote proper cow care and welfare
+ Promote proper cow care and welfare

-🌾 Support farmers with awareness
+ Support farmers with awareness

-🩺 Educate about common cow diseases
+Educate about common cow diseases

-🌍 Encourage eco-friendly agriculture
+ Encourage eco-friendly agriculture

-📚 Help students build real-world HTML projects
+ Help students build real-world HTML projects

-🌐 Website Pages
+ Website Pages

 ## The CowCare Hub website consists of the following pages:

-🏠 Home (index.html)
+ Home (index.html)
 → Overview of the entire website and quick access to all sections

-ℹ️ About Us (about.html)
+ About Us (about.html)
 → Information about CowCare Hub, its mission and objectives

-📢 Awareness (awareness.html)
+ Awareness (awareness.html)
 → Awareness about cow protection, welfare and social responsibility

-🌿 Care & Nutrition (carenutrition.html)
+ Care & Nutrition (carenutrition.html)
 → Proper food, nutrition, hygiene and daily care tips for cows

-🐄 Cow Breeds (cow-breed.html)
+Cow Breeds (cow-breed.html)
 → Information about indigenous and popular Indian cow breeds

-🩺 Diseases & Symptoms (diseaseandsymptoms.html)
+ Diseases & Symptoms (diseaseandsymptoms.html)
 → Common cow diseases, their symptoms and basic prevention

-🏛 Government Schemes (gov-schemes.html)
+ Government Schemes (gov-schemes.html)
 → Government schemes and support programs for cow welfare and farmers

-🛠 Services (services.html)
+ Services (services.html)
 → Veterinary services, farmer support and guidance

-📞 Contact Us (contact.html)
+ Contact Us (contact.html)
 → Contact details and communication information

 <img width="1882" height="912" alt="image" src="https://github.com/user-attachments/assets/7a6b34a1-766f-45bb-be1a-ea32c17e944b" />